skooda/bitbucket-to-ide/README.md

-# BitBucket to editor
+# Stash to IDE

-This google-chrome extension simple adds shortcut to open reviewed file from Attlasian BitBucket (Stash) into your favorite IDE.
+This google-chrome extension allows you to open reviewed file from Attlasian Stash in your favorite IDE by simple click on line number.

 ## Install

-Will be available in chrome extension store soon ..
+- Clone this project
+- Edit `content_scripts > matches` and `permissions` sections in *manifest.json* to match your STASH copy url
+- Open chrome://extensions/ page
+- Click to `Load unpacket extension` and find directory with this project

 ## Configuration